basarat/algorithms/src/medianMaintenance/README.md

 # Median Maintenance algorithm implementation using TypeScript / JavaScript

-> The median maintenance problem is a common programming challenge presented in software engineering job interviews
+> The median maintenance problem is a common programming challenge presented in software engineering job interviews.

 > In this lesson we cover an example of how this problem might be presented and what your chain of thought should be to tackle this problem efficiently.